 To get maximum engine life, always warm up the engine before starting off.
 Never accelerate hard with a cold engine!
 To see whether or not the engine is warm, check if it responds to the throttle normally with the starter (choke) turned off.

 Drive select lever operation and reverse driving

-Before shifting, you must stop the ATV and return the throttle lever to its closed position, otherwise the transmission may be damaged.
+Before shifting, stop the machine and return the throttle lever to its closed position.
+Otherwise, the transmission may be damaged.